 It is also an intriguing lead we follow throughout the revelations.
 While largely used for comic effect, Zeke reveals an interesting hint of sociopathy in his impaired empathy towards his family, as well as his leaving of his partner Reed Ethington (Adam Pally) on the sidelines.

 The seasoned screenwriter proves his flair for terse storytelling with a tinge of dark humour, appearing close to finding his footing between solemnity and fun.
-From Mortal Kombat: Rebirth to 22 Jump Street, his credits also show undoubted versatility, which should make us reasonably excited for his upcoming Mortal Kombat full reboot.
+From Mortal Kombat: Rebirth to 22 Jump Street, his credits also show admirable versatility, which should make us reasonably excited for his upcoming Mortal Kombat full reboot.